-Before placing any pieces, you must position the board correctly:
+Before placing any pieces, you must position the chessboard correctly:

 - The right-hand corner square must be white for both players